Airbus plane software issue expected to cause flight delays during busy Thanksgiving weekend

 Delta flies about 315 A320 jets, United has about 200 planes and American has around 480 planes.

-United told CBS News the order does not impact its Airbus fleet.
+United told CBS News the order impacts six aircraft in its Airbus fleet.
 Delta expects only a small portion of its A320 fleet, less than 50 aircraft, to be impacted by the updates.

-American Airlines said in a statement to CBS News that about 340 planes need the update and "work is underway," with completion expected by Saturday.
+American Airlines said in a statement to CBS News Friday evening that it had downgraded the number of impacted aircraft from more than 340 to 209, and that it expected the majority of those 209 to be updated by Friday "and through the night."

-"Though we expect some delays as we accomplish these updates, we are intently focused on limiting cancellations — especially with customers returning home from holiday travel," American said.
+"All aircraft will be completed ahead of the EASA Emergency Airworthiness Directive taking effect tomorrow at 6 p.m.
+CT," American said in a statement.

 Airlines for America, the trade association for the leading U.S. airlines, predicted that carriers will fly a record 31 million passengers from last Friday, Nov.
 21, through this coming Monday.
 The FAA says it expects this year's Thanksgiving holiday travel period to be the busiest in 15 years.